Crepe Stuffed New York Cheesecake

 I top the cheesecake with melted chocolate, some fresh berries to balance its sweetness, and just a bit of powdered sugar.

-How to make it
+How to prepare

 Make the crepe batter: First, I pulse the butter, milk, and eggs in a medium-low food processor.
 Then, I add sugar, vanilla bean seeds, salt, and flour (one cup at a time), pulsing.
 I let the mixture sit for 15 to 20 minutes before cooking the crepes.

 Flip: I use a rubber spatula to loosen the edges, and then, using my fingertips, I flip the crepe quickly.
 I cook it for 30 seconds or until slightly golden brown on the other side.
 I place it on a plate and continue until the batter is gone.
-When done and the crepes have cooled to room temperature, I cover them with a kitchen towel to avoid them from drying out.
+When done and the crepes have cooled to room temperature, I cover them with a kitchen towel to prevent them from drying out.

 Mix the filling: I combine the ricotta cheese with the sugar and eggs.
 Then, I add the flour before stirring in the chocolate chips.